Composing MCP Servers

 The "Add to Custom Server" dialog shows:

-- Your existing custom servers — Any bundle you've created and enabled
+- Your existing custom servers — Any custom MCP server you've created and enabled

 - Tool count — How many tools each server already has